Yuras/scanner/README.md

 Often (actually always, but it could be too hard sometimes) you can implement your parser without any backtracking.
 It that case all the bookkeeping usuall parser combinators do becomes unnecessary.
-The scanner libarary is designed for such cases.
+The scanner library is designed for such cases.
 It is often 2 times faster then attoparsec.

 As an example, please checkout redis protocol parser included into the